-Entries tagged with 'At Elizabeth David's Table'
+'At Elizabeth David's Table' on Serious Eats

 With a basic understanding of perfectly al dente pasta and the right sauce consistency, this dead simple and insanely delicious penne dressed with creamy mild mascarpone, butter, and a sprinkling of Parmesan and walnuts is the kind of ten-minute meal that all of us should keep in our back pockets.
 It's rich, creamy, and comforting (in the same way mac and cheese is) yet elegant and exotic enough to serve to a discerning group of dinner guests.

 This Orange and Almond Cake is full of intriguing textures and flavors—a batter made from ground almonds and bread crumbs scented with delicate orange flower water and orange zest.
 Eggs are added in two stages: yolks into the batter and fluffy whipped whites just before baking to ensure a wonderfully spongy cake.
 Instead of topping the cake with an overly sugary glaze, David opts instead to spread a thin layer of whipped cream over the top.
 Even without adding sugar the whipped cream has a lovely, delicate dairy sweetness that plays off the cake perfectly.